topherzee/magnolia-lighter/README.md

 ##Usage
 * Install npm https://www.npmjs.com/.
 * Run 'npm install' to install all of the dependencies.
-* Place all source files in src-lighter directory (Note - already present in 'example' directory) From command line run:
+* Place all source files in 'examples/src-lighter' directory (Note - 'hello-magnolia' is already there.)
+From command line run:
 * gulp copy
 * gulp extends
 * gulp autoref
   * or to run all of the above tasks in sequence, run the default task: - just type
   * gulp
-* Files in light-modules directory are overwritten.
+* 5.4.3 compatible files are created (overwritten) in 'examples/light-modules' directory.

 License:
 MIT